Plug-in electric vehicles in Singapore: Charging infrastructure

 By December 2023, the number of charging stations increased to almost 6,000 charging points.

 As of January 2024, more than 2,400 EV chargers had been installed at about 700 HDB residential carpark.

-In March 2024, EV-electric (EVe), a subsidiary of the Land Transport Authority (LTA) to manage charging points deployment, signed an agreement with Huawei to install Ultra-fast chargers in Singapore.
+In March, EV-electric (EVe), a subsidiary of the Land Transport Authority (LTA) to manage charging points deployment, signed an agreement with Huawei to install Ultra-fast chargers in Singapore.

+On 4 August 2025, BlueSG announced its car-sharing service would be paused from 8 August as part of a major relaunch and the introduction of a new service in 2026.
+TotalEnergies (who owned BlueSG) also applied to LTA to terminate its contract to maintain and operate the charging network it bought from BlueSG which LTA agreed.
+The termination agreement was signed and effective on 30 September.
+While all the charging points will be transferred to other operators by 31 December, 63 of them will be taken over by SP Mobility by 28 November.

+In January 2026, SP Mobility proposed to take over ChargEco and seek the Competition and Consumer Commission of Singapore's (CCS) determination if the transaction would be anti-competitive.
+CCS invited public feedback on the proposed takeover on the impact on the users whether would it be anti-competitive.
+In March, SP Mobility submitted a set of commitments such as not raising prices at HDB carparks in the east region, where ChargEco had installed chargers, beyond the costs before the proposed acquisition, unless there are costs from regulators or factors that are beyond its control.
+In May, the merger was conditionally approved by CCS.

+As of May 2026, there were 8,223 public charging points.

 Domestic manufacturing

 Dyson initially planned to build an electric car manufacturing plant in Singapore but eventually cancelled the plans in October 2019.

 In 2020, Hyundai set up a Hyundai Motor Group Innovation Centre (HMGICS) in Jurong Innovation District within Jurong.
 The centre also contains an electric vehicle manufacturing plant, the first in Singapore.
 The center was completed at a cost of $400 million in January 2023.
 It was originally expected to be completed by November 2022 but was delayed by the COVID-19 pandemic in Singapore.
 As of May 2025, the center manufactured four electric cars, Hyundai Ioniq 5 and 6, Hyundai Ioniq 5 robotaxi and also Kia EV5.